tommyfuu/MOSAIC/README.md

 These three code chunks result in the four subfolders in `data/cleaned_data`, each containing three files: the count (relative abundance) OTU data, the corresponding metadata, and the complete confounding checking table (number of samples in each biological condition in each cleaned dataset).

-Note that while the crc dataset started with 8 batches, after pre-cleaning, there are actually 5 datasets (batches) that participate in batch correction.

 ## 2. Benchmarking methods

 ### 2.1 For methods implemented in R